stanley-fork/ragit/docs/config.md

     /// If it's enabled, it uses an inverted index when running tf-idf search.
     /// It doesn't automatically build an inverted index when it's missing.
 You
-    /// have to run `rag ii build` manually to build the index.
+    /// have to run `rag ii-build` manually to build the index.
     enable_ii: bool,

+    /// You can disable the entire rag pipeline.
+If it's set, ragit never retrieves
+    /// any chunk from the knowledge-base.
+    enable_rag: bool,

     /// If it's enabled, it runs `rerank_summary.pdl` multiple times (usually 5 times) with much more candidates.
     /// It takes more time and money, but is likely to yield better result.